os-observability/konflux-opentelemetry/README.md

 ## Multiple release versions

-The Konflux project is configured to maintain builds in the `main` and `development` branch.
+The Konflux project is configured to maintain builds in the `main` and `development` branches.
-The build pipelines are identical except the value of pipeline trigger `pipelinesascode.tekton.dev/on-cel-expression` which defines branch name.
+The build pipelines are identical except the value of pipeline trigger `pipelinesascode.tekton.dev/on-cel-expression`, labels `appstudio.openshift.io/{application,component}` and name.

 The branch name can be changed by:
 ```bash